Use Small Dog Equipment:

 Safe places to play.
 Small dogs need daily physical and mental exercise every bit as much as big dogs.
 Look for play opportunities with other small dogs in dog parks with special sections for little dogs.
 Special playgroups and get-togethers for small dogs can be found throughout the Bay Area.
 Choose playmates carefully and supervise to make sure your dog is comfortable.
 Don’t hesitate to intervene if your dog is overwhelmed.

 Size matters.
 Think twice about letting your dog play with dogs that are significantly larger.
-Another dog playing too roughly can quickly injure him, and it’s not uncommon for quick, little dogs to bring out the prey instinct in other dogs, causing them to grab and shake your dog like a rabbit.
+Another dog playing too roughly can quickly injure them, and it’s not uncommon for quick, little dogs to bring out the prey instinct in other dogs, causing them to grab and shake your dog like a rabbit.
 The safest option is to avoid playful interactions with bigger dogs.

 Not so social?
 Some dogs (big and little) just don’t care for interactions with other dogs.
 Instead, you can provide fun and exercise with interactive games such as fetch or tug, teaching your dog tricks, or using interactive toys (see our website for suggestions).